survivejs/react-book/manuscript/11_linting_in_webpack.md

 ![JSCS](images/jscs.png)

 Especially in a team environment, it can be annoying if one guy uses tabs and another uses spaces.
 There can also be discrepancies between space usage.
 Some like to use two spaces, and some like four for indentation.
 In short, it can get pretty messy without any discipline.
-Fortunately there is a tool known as JSCS.
-It will allow you to define a style guide for your project.
-We won't use the tool in this project, but it's good to be aware of it.
-You can install it through
+To solve this issue, JSCS allows you to define a style guide for your project.

+T> Just like ESLint, also JSCS has autofixing capabilities.
+To fix certain issues, you can invoke `jscs --fix` and it will modify your code.

+JSCS can be installed through

 ```bash
 npm i jscs jscs-loader --save-dev
 ```

 [jscs-loader](https://github.com/unindented/jscs-loader) provides Webpack hooks to the tool.
 Integration is similar as in the case of ESLint.
-You would define `.jscsrc` with your style guide rules and use configuration like this:
+You would define a `.jscsrc` with your style guide rules and use configuration like this:

 ```javascript
 module: {